Schwarz reflections and the Tricorn: Introduction

 In Section~\ref{hyperbolic}, we describe the structure of hyperbolic components of $\cC(\mathcal{S})$.
 As in the case of the Tricorn, the hyperbolic components of odd period vastly differ from their even-period counterparts.

 Section~\ref{comb_rigidity_orbit_portraits} concerns combinatorics of geometrically finite maps.
 In Subsection~\ref{comb_orbit_portrait}, we introduce an important combinatorial object called \emph{orbit portraits} which, as in the polynomial case, describes the landing patterns of dynamical rays landing on a periodic orbit.
 Subsequently in Subsection~\ref{rigidity_hyp_para}, we prove a number of crucial rigidity statements (Theorems~\ref{rigidity_center},~\ref{rigidity_misi}) to the effect that PCF parameters in $\mathcal{S}$ are uniquely determined by their combinatorial models (orbit portraits for centers of hyperbolic components, and laminations for Misiurewicz parameters).
 This subsection also contains some rigidity statements for hyperbolic and parabolic maps.
-The proofs are based on the ``Pullback Argument'', and involve an analysis of the boundary behavior of conformal maps near cusps and double points.

 In Section~\ref{odd_period_parabolic}, we carry out a detailed study of the landing/accumulation properties of parameters rays of $\mathcal{S}$ at (pre-)periodic angles (under $\rho$).
 This requires a complete combinatorial understanding of parabolic parameters of $\cC(\mathcal{S})$.
 The odd period parabolic parameters of $\cC(\mathcal{S})$ and the structure of bifurcations across such parameters are studied in Subsection~\ref{odd_para_doubling}.
 Subsection~\ref{para_orbit_portrait} contains a combinatorial realization result for parabolic parameters as landing/accumulation points of parameter rays at periodic angles.
 In Subsection~\ref{para_pre_per}, we investigate landing properties of parameter rays of $\mathcal{S}$ at strictly pre-periodic angles.
 In particular, we characterize parameter rays landing at Misiurewicz parameters in terms of combinatorial properties of their dynamical planes.
 The results of this section play an important role in the proofs of our main theorems.